Journalism Students Graduate on Time

-What this means: This means that most students - fully 95 percent - graduated in 4 years and a few others took longer.
-Some students graduate in four or fewer years because they take online courses in the summer (and school year) to progress in their program while being away from campus taking study abroad courses, interning at companies and doing other types of work.
+What this means: This means that some students graduate in four or fewer years because they take online courses in the summer (and school year) to progress in their program while being away from campus taking study abroad courses, interning at companies or doing other types of work.

 Some students may take a little longer to graduate because they may be away from campus, doing internships across multiple semesters or taking fewer courses each semester.
 Still others might transfer in from another major or another school and need to catch up on a few courses.

 Retention, or persistence rate, is the number of students who returned to MSU the next year.

 The facts: The persistence rate of first-time undergraduate students who entered the MSU Journalism major in fall 2020 and returned in fall 2021 (last year) was 72.2 percent.
 Based on recent averages, 51.5 percent of students who enroll as journalism majors complete a journalism degree within six years.